 Some new years call for extreme measures, others for a simple re-inspection and an amping up of mindful daily habits.
-We’ve all been through a lot in 2021 and, this year, our New Year’s plans have to do more with upgrading the good we’re doing now than completely interrupting what we were up to last year.
+We’ve all been through a lot this year, so our New Year’s plans have to do more with upgrading the good we’re doing now than completely interrupting what we were up to last year.

 Breathe deeper.
 Have you ever been on social media, in line at the store, or typing an email and realized that you’re holding your breath?
 Or barely breathing?
 One of the benefits of good aerobic exercise is that it gets us breathing deeply, but there’s no need to go on a run for a good dose of oxygen.
 Simply by being mindful of your breathing you can greatly increase your overall cellular health, brain function, and sense of well-being.